 - Advising participants in the online advertising ecosystem on legal and self-regulatory compliance strategy.

 - Negotiating technology transactions, intellectual property licenses and other commercial agreements.

 - Developing information governance programs.

-- Conducting comprehensive enterprise-wide privacy and information security assessment and remediation programs, including reviews of collection, use, disclosure, storage and disposal of personal information.
+- Conducting comprehensive enterprise-wide privacy and security assessment and remediation programs, including reviews of collection, use, disclosure, storage and disposal of personal data.

 - Managing data breach response.